esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 💡 [Accessible Brand Colors by Use All Five](https://abc.useallfive.com/) can be used to find colors that work better together with accessibility in mind 💡

+**How can fix this is we run into this issue?**
+✅ Talk to brand designers and other stakeholders and make it clear that the colors will need to be changed.

 #### Mobile Accessibility Issues